Hexavalent chromium: Davenport

+After the Palisades Fire in southern california, in January 2025, researchers found that the fires had released high levels of hexavalent chromium.

 Paramount

 In 2016, air quality officials began investigating elevated levels of hexavalent chromium in Paramount, California.
 The city of Paramount created an action project that included more code enforcement to aid AQMD inspectors and the launch of ParamountEnvironment.org to keep the public informed.
 Over time, efforts by SCAQMD and the city of Paramount have been effective lowering emissions to acceptable levels.

 Hinkley

 Hexavalent chromium was found in drinking water in the southern California town of Hinkley and was brought to popular attention by the involvement of Erin Brockovich and Attorney Edward Masry.
 The source of contamination was from the evaporating ponds of a PG&E (Pacific Gas and Electric) natural gas pipeline compressor station about 2 miles southeast of Hinkley.
 Between 1952 and 1966, chromium(VI) was used to prevent corrosion in the cooling stacks.
 The wastewater was dumped into the unlined evaporating ponds, and the chromium(VI) leaked into the groundwater.
 The 580 ppb chromium(VI) in the groundwater in Hinkley exceeded the 100-ppb total chromium maximum contaminant level (MCL) set by the United States Environmental Protection Agency (EPA).
 It also exceeded the California MCL of 50 ppb (as of November 2008) for all types of chromium.
 California first established an MCL specifically for hexavalent chromium in 2014, set at 10 ppb; prior to that only total chromium standards applied.

 A later study found that from 1996 to 2008, 196 cancers were identified among residents of the census tract that included Hinkley—a slightly lower number than the 224 cancers that would have been expected given its demographic characteristics.
 This finding conflicted with the conclusions reached by the EPA and California's Department of Public Health that chromium(VI) does in fact cause cancer, as explained in a 2013 Center for Public Integrity article published in Mother Jones, critically evaluating that and other studies by researcher John Morgan.

 When a PG&E background study of chromium(VI) was conducted, average chromium(VI) levels in Hinkley were recorded as 1.19 ppb with a peak of 3.09 ppb.
 PG&E's Topock compressor station averaged 7.8 ppb and peaked at 31.8 ppb.
 The California MCL standard was still 50 ppb at the completion of this background study.
 The Office of Environmental Health Hazard Assessment (OEHHA) of the California EPA proposed in 2009 a health goal of 0.06 ppb of chromium(VI) in drinking water.
 In 2010, Brockovich returned to Hinkley in the midst of claims that the plume was spreading despite PG&E's cleanup activities.
 PG&E continues to provide bottled water for Hinkley residents, as well as offering to buy their homes.
 All other ongoing cleanup documentation is maintained at California EPA's page.